Floreana Island, Galapagos (Isla Floreana)

-Read on for everything you need to know to plan your visit to Floreana island at Galapagos.
-What wildlife can you see here?
-Which visitor sites are must-see?
-How to visit Devils Crown snorkel site?
+Keep reading for everything you need to know to plan your visit to Floreana Island at the Galapagos.
+What wildlife can you see?
+Which Floreana Galapagos visitor sites are a must?
+How to visit the Devil's Crown snorkel site?
 Plus learn all about the tall tales of Floreana’s human history.

-• Cormorant Point is one of the top spots to see the Galapagos Flamingo.
-During breeding season visitors can witness their beautiful courtship dance, and peculiar nesting behavior.
+• Floreana's Cormorant Point is one of the top spots to see the Galapagos Flamingo.
+During breeding season visitors can witness their beautiful courtship dance and peculiar nesting behavior.

-• Green sea turtles come to Floreana’s shores from December to May to lay eggs on the beach.
+• Green sea turtles come to Floreana Island shores from December to May to lay their eggs on the beach.

-• Floreana island is home to the rarest Galapagos mocking bird species, found on nearby Champion & Gardener islets.
-Today there are fewer than 200 individuals alive, so conservation efforts are in full swing to protect them.
+• Floreana island is home to the rarest Galapagos mockingbird species, found on nearby Champion & Gardener islets.
+Today there are fewer than 200 surviving individuals, so conservation efforts are in full swing to protect them.

-• Devils Crown is an Galapagos highlight for underwater lovers.
+• Devil's Crown is a wonderful Galapagos highlight for underwater lovers.
 The snorkeling here is second to none, with a huge array of colorful Galapagos fish, reef sharks, Galapagos sea lions, and sometimes even Galapagos penguins.

 English Name: Charles.